-As one of France’s greatest military leaders, Napoleon Bonaparte led many successful campaigns during the French Revolution, building a large empire that dominated over continental Europe.
+As one of France’s greatest military leaders, Napoleon Bonaparte led many successful campaigns during the French Revolution, building a large empire that dominated continental Europe.
 But ask anyone about Napolean and they will most likely refer to his height.
-So much so the term 'Napoleon complex' or ‘Small Man Syndrome’ is commonly used to describe a condition where a man feels inadequate because of his height - overcompensating with overbearing behaviour and aggresion.
+So much so the term 'Napoleon complex' or ‘Small Man Syndrome’ is commonly used to describe a condition where a man feels inadequate because of his height - overcompensating with overbearing behaviour and aggression.

 Small Man Syndrome refers to a condition where a man feels inadequate because of his short height and may try to overcompensate it with overly aggressive behaviour.
 The syndrome is often referred to as Napoleon Complex in reference to the famous military leader.
 It is believed one of the reasons Napoleon was so successful was due to him trying to hide his short height.
 He was highly motivated to prove he could achieve greatness despite his height limitations.

 It is believed shorter men are more prone to loud, ostentatious, even aggressive behaviour.
 Like Napoleon, they might have grandiose plans and ambitions, notoriously trying to achieve a dominating position.
 It is almost as if they are in constant competition with other men, to prove their worth.
 To show that despite their small height they still offer value.
 This behaviour might become obsessive and prevent people from developing healthy relationships.

 There are for example stories of men forbidding their girlfriends to wear high-heels as it would accentuate their comparative stature.
 These behavioural patterns might result in a vicious circle where someone does not feel accepted so they create those protective mechanisms that eventually push others away, further deepening feelings of inadequacy.
 This then provokes the overcompensating behaviour to start again.